How Much Does a Bump-Out Addition Cost? [2025 Data]

 DIY Bump-Out Addition vs. Hiring a Pro

-Adding a bump-out addition to your home as a DIY project is a huge undertaking and is not recommended.
-While highly skilled DIYers may be up to the task for much of the project’s overall construction, mechanical installations such as plumbing, electrical, and especially HVAC are always best left to the experts.
+Adding a bump-out addition to your home as a DIY project is a huge undertaking and not recommended.
+While highly skilled DIYers may be capable of handling construction tasks, mechanical installations such as plumbing, electrical work, and HVAC are always best left to the professionals.

 Home Remodel vs. Bump-Out Addition